SyzonVOV/finance-test-task/README.md

 As a bonus you can implement (please describe implemented bonus functionality in this file):
-- any additional visual effects to highlight positive or negative changes in the prices
+- any additional visual effects to highlight positive or negative changes in the prices ✅ Shows green/red arrow depending on a price-change data
 - the possibility to switch on/off tickers by user
+✅ Toggle checkboxes in order to receive the desired information
 - the possibility to specify interval time by user
 - the possibility to add/remove ticker from watching group
 - any additional functionality you consider useful